Mohanad-eng/Sensor_Fusion_MindCloud/README.md

 Let's Explain more :

+header.stamp this is the timestamp of the GPS fix — the EKF uses this to sync with IMU timestamps.
+If wrong, fusion breaks.

 ## Project 1:
 Using Rosbot From **Husarion** to fuse the Odometry data from wheel encoders and imu